Choose where you compete

 - Or, how the solution has strengthened the security or integrity of Open Banking-enabled services or infrastructure

-- A measurable reduction in fraud losses or increase in fraud detection rates
+- A measurable increase in fraud detection rates and/or reduction in fraud losses, supported by clear evidence

-- Improved customer experience while maintaining or enhancing privacy and security
+- Improved customer experience compared to previous or alternative approaches (e.g. reduced friction, faster onboarding, fewer false positives), while maintaining or enhancing privacy and security

 - Innovation: e.g. what’s unique about the approach or solution?